-Students will be required to develop a whole range of theatrical techniques and performance skills.
-Group work is a key element of the practical work and students must be able to work as part of a team, as well as being self-motivated and committed to learning lines and attending rehearsals, in order to make a success of the course.
-But be prepared to have a lot of fun!
+Students will be required to develop a whole range of theatrical techniques and performance skills during the course.
+Group work is a key element of the practical work and students must be able to work as part of a team, as well as being self-motivated and committed to learning lines and attending rehearsals.